-This article has shown that the widespread practice of using Vuong's test for non-nested models as a test of zero-inflation is erroneous.
-The misuse is rooted in a misunderstanding of what is meant by the term "non-nested model".
-The derivation of the distribution of the log-likelihood ratios of zero-inflated versus non-zero inflated models is not straightforward, and a possible alternative approach is to develop tests based upon zero-modified models where the zero-"inflation" parameter may be negative.
+It is beyond doubt that the widespread practice of using Vuong's test for non-nested models as a test of zero-inflation is erroneous.
+The misuse is rooted in a misunderstanding of what is meant by the term "nonnested model".
+The derivation of the distribution of the log-likelihood ratios of zero-inflated versus non-zero inflated models is not straightforward, and possible alternative approaches are to develop tests based upon zero-modified models where the zero-"inflation" parameter may be negative, or to develop graphical methods.